 Premier League predictions, odds and best bets: Chelsea can win at Arsenal, Fulham to beat Spurs

-Watch Bournemouth vs Brentford, Arsenal vs Chelsea, Leicester vs Manchester United & Liverpool vs Newcastle in the Carabao Cup final live on Sky Sports; Play Super 6 to win £250,000!
+Watch Arsenal vs Chelsea, Leicester vs Manchester United and Liverpool vs Newcastle in the Carabao Cup final live on Sky Sports

 Our betting expert Jones Knows provides his insight and best bets for the Premier League fixtures and thinks Chelsea are a big price to beat Arsenal.